Guide To Visiting Santorini With Kids

 The Greek Island of Santorini may not be the first place you think of visiting with children – but don’t be put off.
-We went during autumn half term for five nights with our two daughters (5 and 1) and loved it!
-Santorini proved to be a perfect family holiday in the autumn with the weather still balmy and the crowds a little less.
-Here are 10 tips to consider when booking a visit to Santorini.
+We have previously visited the ‘party island’ of Mykonos with kids and wanted to see how child-friendly Santorini would be.
+We travelled to Santorini in October half termfor five nights with our two daughters who were 5 and 1 at the time.
+Santorini proved to be a perfect family holiday in the autumn with the weather still balmy and less busy.
+Read on for my guide to visiting Santorini with kids.
+If you are still weighing up visiting Santorini with children, also read my article on the pros and cons of Santorini with kids.

 Mrs T in Oia, Santorini, Greece